UK ministers rally around embattled Boris Johnson, for now

 Many Conservatives fear the “partygate” scandal could become a tipping point for a leader who has weathered a series of other storms over his expenses, and his moral judgment.

 Some have joined opposition calls for Johnson to quit.
 Douglas Ross, the leader of Conservatives in Scotland, said Johnson’s position “is no longer tenable.”
-Lawmaker Roger Gale called the prime minister a “dead man walking.”
+Lawmaker Roger Gale called the prime minister a “dead man walking,” and colleague Caroline Nokes said Johnson “looks like a liability.”

+Johnson has shown no sign that he plans to resign.
+His spokesman, Max Blain, said the prime minister was not sitting around musing on his strengths and weaknesses.

+“I don’t think self-reflection is his priority,” Blain said.
+“His priority is on delivering for the public.”

 If he does not resign, Johnson could be ousted by a no-confidence vote among party legislators, which would be triggered if 15% of Conservative lawmakers write letters demanding it.
 It’s unclear how many letters have already been submitted.

-Labour Party home affairs spokeswoman Lisa Nandy said the police, and not just a civil servant, should be investigating.
+Senior Labour Party legislator Lisa Nandy said the police, and not just a civil servant, should be investigating the alleged rule-breaches.
+The Metropolitan Police Force said it was waiting to see whether Gray’s inquiry uncovered “evidence of behavior that is potentially a criminal offense.”

-“It’s strange that the police have not launched any kind of wider investigation given the number of pieces of evidence about what’s happening in Downing Street,” she said.

 Nandy said there was “immense” public anger over the party revelations.